Loop with streams, water cascades, mines (closed), ridge views, the Catfish fire tower, rhododendron tunnels, and a

 The trails in this area have lots of Mountain Laurel or Rhododendron (blooms May-June and June-July, respectively).

-In addition to the Catfish Fire Tower and picnic table, there are many viewpoints (and nice break spots) along the Appalachian Trail that overlook rural New Jersey so fall is a nice time to hike this too.
+In addition to the Catfish Fire Tower, there are many viewpoints (and nice breaks spots) overlooking rural New Jersey from the Appalachian Trail, so this is a nice hike to do during fall foliage season.

-Note: Google maps shows an incorrect “Rattlesnake Trail” point along the Appalachian Trail but it’s not near the actual intersection of the A.T. and Rattlesnake Swamp.
+Note: Google maps shows an incorrect “Rattlesnake Trail” point along the Appalachian Trail but it’s not near the actual intersection of the A.T. and Rattlesnake Swamp Trail.

 A good 5.7 loop starting from Mohican Outdoor parking instead and hitting the cascades but skipping the mines is in Best Day Hikes in New Jersey (New, 2019).